sugarlabs/sugar-docs/contributing.md

 Contributing
 ============

-We use the pull-request model, see [github's help on pull-request](https://help.github.com/articles/using-pull-requests).
+We use the pull-request model, see [GitHub's help on pull-request](https://help.github.com/articles/using-pull-requests).

 In short, you will: